LexiFi/dead_code_analyzer/docs/methods/code_constructs/COERCION.md

 make: Leaving directory '/tmp/docs/methods/code_constructs/coercion'
 ```

-As expected, the anlyzer reports `obj#unsed` as unused and not
+As expected, the analyzer reports `obj#unsed` as unused and not
 `obj#used_by_requirement`.
 The unused method can be removed from the `.mli` and
 the `.ml`.
 Our work here is done.